Dyskinesia - the best treatment at Dr Rao's hospital, Guntur

 • Take the levodopa 30 minutes before your meal

-• It will help to get rid of extra stress, which can be harmful to you.
+• It will help eliminate extra stress, which can harm you.

 Before starting the proper medication for you, discuss every detail about your treatment with the doctor.

-When dyskinesia progresses, it is essential to speak with the doctor about the different treatments available.
+When dyskinesia progresses, speaking with the doctor about the different treatments is essential.
 When you are first diagnosed with Parkinson’s, talk about the benefits and drawbacks of taking levodopa.
-It would be better for you if you can delay starting levodopa as it increases the chances of dyskinesia.
+It would be better for you if you could delay starting levodopa, as it increases the chances of dyskinesia.